 A summary of the key estimates and analysis of the sensitivities of the collective provision to changes in these assumptions is set out below.

 The calculation of the collective provision includes assumptions around future economic scenarios and the weightings given to each scenario are presented in the table below.
-Due to a heightened level of uncertainty in the economy with high inflation, falling house prices, sharply increasing interest rates and ongoing supply chain issues, there is now a higher chance of the 'Bad' scenario occurring and a decreased chance of the 'Good' scenario.
+Due to continued uncertainty in the economic outlook, including ongoing cost of living pressures, sticky inflation and uncertainty over the timing and direction of future interest changes, the "Bad" scenario retains a higher weight than the "Good" scenario in line with weightings used in the prior year.